-but remained at levels close to those of the notedly corrupt Victorian elections (Rix, 2008).
-Further, on top of these temporal variations, we document heterogeneity across UK regions, as well as across campaign techniques used by the candidates.
-In particular, we show that the temporal patterns we observe are mainly driven by the "printing and advertising" spending category.
-To the extent of our knowledge, we are the very first to document these changing historical patterns in the importance of campaigning.
+Strikingly, we show that the magnitude of the correlation between campaign spending and votes has consistently increased since the 1880s, despite the passing of stricter campaign finance rules.
+In particular, it peaked during the last three decades of the 20th century; a result that contrasts with the general consensus in the political science literature on the importance of local campaigning at the time (see in particular Kavanagh, 1995; Butler, 1989).
+The correlation then suddenly dropped in the early 2000s, but remained at levels close to those of the notedly corrupt Victorian elections (Rix, 2008).
+On top of these temporal variations, we also document heterogeneity across UK regions, as well as across campaign techniques used by the candidates: we show that the temporal patterns are mainly driven by the "printing and advertising" spending category.
+To the extent of our knowledge, we are the very first to document these long-run changes in the importance of campaigning.
 We then try to rationalize them.

 First, we link these patterns to the introduction of new media technologies.
-Novel information technologies indeed change both how candidates design their campaigns and how these campaigns are conveyed to citizens.
+Novel information channels indeed change both how candidates design their campaigns and how these campaigns are conveyed to citizens.
 Using natural experiments, we document the causal impact of the introduction of two technologies which developed at key turning points of our temporal patterns: local radio and broadband Internet.
 For the former, we exploit a freeze in independent radio licensing that occurred between 1976 and 1980, in the midst of local radio expansion.
 Comparing - in the spirit of Gentzkow (2006) and Angelucci et al. (2020) - "similar" constituencies that gained access to local radio just before or after the freeze, we show that electoral results are more sensitive to differences in campaign spending in places covered by the media.
 We reach a similar conclusion when using Gavazza et al. (2019)'s rainfall strategy to instrument for broadband Internet penetration in the 2000s: between the 2005 and 2010 general elections, we observe a higher correlation between spending and votes in places that gained relatively more exogenous Internet access.
 We explain these findings by the amplification potential of these local and decentralized media, which cover and comment local campaign efforts.